shubhangidoltade/Shubhangi-P-Doltade/README.md

 ### Projects

-Here are a few of the projects I’ve been worked on:
+Here are a few of the projects I’ve worked on:

 1. **Crowdfunding Analysis**